babolivier/go-doh-client/README.md

 This is a Go client library implementation of DNS over HTTPS ([RFC8484](https://tools.ietf.org/html/rfc8484)).

+## Compliance with DNS specifications

-It doesn't currently implement all of the DNS specifications.
+This client library doesn't currently implement all of the DNS specifications.

 It implements looking up the following records:

 * A
 * AAAA